 It’s very important that the soft toss drill never be rushed.
 The purpose is to have a good swing repeated many times until the hitter can do it in his sleep.
 It is one of the best baseball coaching drills for getting a hitter to break a bad habit or to develop a good habit through repetition.

 Once again, be very cautious of several things.
-I highly recommend using a baseball that is NOT hard and instead opt for using a softer type of baseball.
-Be careful as to where you are when soft tossing the ball to a hitter.
+Be careful as to where you are when soft tossing the ball to the hitter.
 Make sure there is nothing in front of the hitter that can possibly have the batted ball come right back at the hitter, such as a post in a fence.
 Make sure the fence is high enough so the hitter doesn’t hit it over the fence, which could be dangerous.

-The amount of time spent to break a bad habit will be at an absolute minimum because you can soft toss a hundred balls in no time at all.
-Baseball parents, players and youth coaches, I post a new FREE baseball article on hitting, pitching or fielding every Monday at LarryBaseball.com that you can save to your favorites now.
-I’m quite sure that you and other baseball people you share them with will benefit.
-Please feel free to use the links for your website, blog or newsletter to attract new visitors or to keep your current visitors returning.
-I promise…you will be raising some eyebrows.
+The amount of time spent to break a bad habit will be at an absolute minimum because you can soft toss a hundred balls in no time at all!
+Baseball parents, players and youth coaches, I post a new baseball article on hitting, pitching or fielding every week at LarryBaseball.com.
+You and others you may want to invite to read them will benefit and you will be raising some eyebrows.
 Click here and scroll down the right hand side to read more FREE baseball tips